“I have made this letter longer than usual, only because I have not had the time to make it shorter.” - Blaise Pascal

 Ahead of Time with setuptools:

-• C++ Extensions: C++ extensions are modules that contain C++ code linked with Python, allowing you to use compiled C++ functionality within Python.
+• C++ Extensions: C++ extensions are modules that contain C++ code linked with Python, and allows use of compiled C++ functionality within Python.

 • setuptools: setuptools is a package used to build and distribute Python packages.
 It includes tools for compiling and installing Python extensions.

-• Building Ahead of Time: Building “ahead of time” means that you pre-compile your C++ code into a shared library (like a .so file) before running your Python program.
+• Building Ahead of Time: Building “ahead of time” means that we pre-compile C++ code into a shared library (like a .so file) before running the Python program.

 • Process:

-• You write your C++ code and create a Python wrapper using tools like pybind11 or Cython.
+• Write the C++ code and create a Python wrapper using tools like pybind11 or Cython.

-• You use setuptools to build the C++ extension into a shared library.
-This compiled extension module can then be imported and used in your Python code like any other Python module.
+• Use setuptools to build the C++ extension into a shared library.
+This compiled extension module can then be imported and used in the Python code like any other Python module.

 Just in Time with torch.utils.cpp_extension.load():

-• C++ Extensions: Same as above, C++ extensions are modules containing compiled C++ functionality. torch.utils.cpp_extension.load(): This is a PyTorch utility function that allows you to compile and load C++ extensions dynamically at runtime, rather than pre-compiling them before running your Python program.
+• C++ Extensions: Same as above, C++ extensions are modules containing compiled C++ functionality. torch.utils.cpp_extension.load(): This is a PyTorch utility function that allows one to compile and load C++ extensions dynamically at runtime, rather than pre-compiling them before running the Python program.

-• Building Just in Time: With this approach, you don’t pre-compile the C++ extension ahead of time.
-Instead, you use torch.utils.cpp_extension.load() to compile and load the extension when needed.
+• Building Just in Time: With this approach, we don’t pre-compile the C++ extension ahead of time.
+Instead, we use torch.utils.cpp_extension.load() to compile and load the extension when needed.

 • Process:

-• You write your C++ code and create a Python wrapper.
+• Write the C++ code and create a Python wrapper.

-• You use torch.utils.cpp_extension.load() to compile the C++ code and load the extension module dynamically into your Python program at runtime.
-This extension module is then available for use in your Python code.
+• Use torch.utils.cpp_extension.load() to compile the C++ code and load the extension module dynamically into the Python program at runtime.
+This extension module is then available for use in the Python code.

 Ultimately, we can then mix C++ with CUDA kernels (which run on the GPU).
 The compilers for both C++ AND CUDA each handle their respective pieces of code…and as usual each function is accessible from the Pytorch python frontend.